CrowdArt/Token/README.md

   * are flagged with the testMethod keyword or
   * the `@isTest` annotation in the method definition.
 Also,
   * test methods must be defined in test classes, that is, classes annotated with `@isTest`.
+### Field History Tracking in Test Methods
+Field history tracking records (such as AccountHistory) can't be created in test methods because they require other sObject records to be committed first (for example, Account).
 ### Notes
 * Application owner object - coinbase inc questionnaire (applying in us)
 * Rules engine - sync up with Josh